 Certainly one of the most interesting new applications of Ni-Ti is as stents.
 A stent can be defined as an object used to hold open a lumen.
-The lumen may be a blood vessel, a bile duct, the esophocus, etc. For example a cardiovascular stent can be used to maintain the lumen of a cardiac artery subsequent to angioplassy (reopening of astenosis).
+The lumen may be a blood vessel, a bile duct, the esophocus, etc. For example a cardiovascular stent can be used to maintain the lumen of a cardiac artery subsequent to angioplasy (reopening of astenosis).
 Two such devices are shown in Figure 9.
 Superelasticity in this case allows the stent to "breath" with the artery, and apply a physiologically correct force against the vessel wall.
 It also allows a large stent to be delivered through a small catheter.
 Again deployment can take place via superelasticity or via the shape memory effect.
-Currently available stents have an Ar temperature between room temperature and body temperature and are expanded using body temperature.
-At is generally controlled to provide a physiologically correct force against the lumen wall.
+Currently available stents have an Ar temperature between room temperature

 Figure 10: An instrument used to electrocauterize the prostate gland deploys two superelastic wires perpendicular to the axis of the instrument through tightly curved channels.
-The full instrument is shown on the left and a schematic representation of the bullet tip is shown on the right, with one wire deployed and the other withdrawn.
+The full instrument is shown on the left and a schematic representation of the bullet tip is shown on the right, with one wire deployed and the other withdrawn. and body temperature and are expanded using body temperature.
+Af is generally controlled to provide a physiologically correct force against the lumen wall.